stefmolin/docstringify/README.md

 ### Pre-commit hook

+> [!NOTE]
+> The examples in this section apply to versions 2.0.0 and greater.
+If you are using an older version, consult the README at that tag.

 Add the following to your `.pre-commit-config.yaml` file to block commits with missing docstrings before any formatters like `ruff`:

 ```yaml